Typicallunchbox/fakeyys-ecommerce/README.md

 2) Framer Motion Catalogue Popup
    <br />

-   Adding Animations to a project through a library was quite a new concept to me.
-I found a great animation library called Framer Motion which had me stuck for a while trying to understand the correct implementation approaches.
-As with anything new it just takes time and practise.
-With Framer Motion I learnt a lot from Youtube videos but the best help was Framer Motion'sDocumentation which was full of examples and code snippets to assist developers.
-At the end I was able to get close to my intended result for my product popup by following a similiar process Framer Motion did on their official devd docs site.
+   Adding animations to a project through a library was quite a new concept for me.
+I found a great animation library called Framer Motion, which had me stuck for a while as I tried to understand the correct implementation approaches.
+As with anything new, it just takes time and practice.
+I learned a lot from YouTube videos, but the best help came from Framer
+   Motion's documentation, which was full of examples and code snippets to assist developers.
+In the end, I was able to get close to my intended result for my product popup by following a similar process to what Framer Motion did on their official developer documentation site.

    <br />
    <br />

-4) Landing Page UI/UX
+3) Landing Page UI/UX
    <br />

-   Many times designs for the Landing and Catalogue Product View whould change due to incomplete planning from a UI/UX designs I created.
+   Many times, designs for the landing and product catalog view would change due to incomplete planning in the UI/UX designs I created.
+This ended up delaying me significantly in finishing the project.
+I went back and redesigned parts of the landing page, catalog page, navbar, and product view.
+I alsoreceived feedback from peers on improvements I could make.
-   As with anything new it just takes time and practise.
-This ended up delaying me quite a bit with finishing the project.
-I went back and redesigned parts of the landing page, catalogue page, navbar and product view.
-I also got feedback from peers on improvements I could make.
-These insights from others was very crucial, some critiques were small layout spacing or coloring issues but some mentioned of entire sections feeling wrong.
-Going back and taking the time to make changes ended with a much better final project.
+   These insights from others were very crucial; some critiques were about small layout spacing or coloring issues, but others mentioned entire sections feeling wrong.
+Going back and taking the time to make changes resulted in a much better final project.